Bill Cosby Barked Like A Dog In Court Before Being Found Guilty

 After the announcement by Judge Steven O’Neill, Bill Cosby surprised everyone in the courtroom when he stood up from his seat behind the defense table and began to mimic the actions of a dog.
 The former Cosby Show star began barking in the courtroom in a strange turn of events.

-Despite having time with the emotional therapy dog, the jury didn’t show mercy on Bill Cosby.
-The verdict soon came down and it was revealed that the 80-year-old actor had been found guilty of on all counts.
+Despite having time with the emotional therapy dog, the jury didn’t show mercy to Bill Cosby.
+The verdict soon came down and it was revealed that the 80-year-old actor had been found guilty on all counts.
 Cosby is now facing 10 years in jail for each of the three counts of drugging and raping Andrea Constand in his Philadelphia home back in 2004.
-If sentenced to the max, Cosby could spend the rest of his life behind bars.
+Cosby could spend the rest of his life behind bars.

 BREAKING: Bill Cosby found guilty on all charges in sexual assault retrial https://t.co/mSSdkZIqVs pic.twitter.com/lfzn3mON5A